 Then you’ll come to the area in front of the Euston Gardens, at the Ferry and where the shops and amusements are.
 Here you can refuel at one of the cafes, and you can take a ride across the River Wyre on the pedestrian ferry to Knott End.

-Next stop along the seafront is Affinity Lancashire and you’re now onto the River Wyre rather than the Irish Sea.
+Next stop along the seafront is Affinity Lancashire – formerly known as Freeport Fleetwood.
+You’re now onto the River Wyre rather than the Irish Sea.

 Carry on Walking beyond Fleetwood